Suspect in Texas mall shooting identified as 33-year-old man

 Further away, he saw the body of a heavyset man wearing all black.
 He assumed it was the shooter, Payton said, because unlike the other bodies it had not been covered.

-Associated Press writers Jamie Stengle and Adam Kealoha Causey in Dallas and Gene Johnson in Seattle contributed to this report.
+Associated Press writers Michael Balsamo in Washington, Vanessa Alvarez in New York, James Vertuno in Austin, Jamie Stengle and Adam Kealoha Causey in Dallas and Gene Johnson in Seattle contributed to this report.

 Commented